Skip to content

 Update Interval 1m

-The regex value that I copy into https://regex101.com is
+The regex value that I copied into https://regex101.com was,

 ^(\S+) (\S+) (\S+) \[([\w:\/]+\s[+\-]\d{4})\] \"(\S+)\s?(\S+)?\s?(\S+)?\" (\d{3}|-) (\d+|-)\s?\"?([^\"]*)\"?\s?\"?([^\"]*)\"